-There are few things more romantic in the world than the French language.
+There are few things more romantic in the world than the French language, which is considered one of the most beautiful languages to ever exist.
 With its poetic words and lilting cadence, it sounds like music to the ears, and it's no wonder many English speakers are drawn to the melody of it.
 While all languages in the world have their own beauty, French has some of the most beautiful words in the world.

 These words can make even the most unromantic person feel a sudden desire to jump on a plane to Paris and start speaking French.

-Today, let us introduce you to the 20 most beautiful words in the whole French language (in our opinion) that have a certain je ne sais quoi to them.
+Today, let us introduce you to the 20 most beautiful French words and phrases (in our opinion) that have a certain je ne sais quoi to them.
 Read on, learn them, whisper them to your special person, or just write down in your diary – and come back to them next time you need a little more elegance in your life (or simply want to impress your French teacher).

 Douceur (sweet) is one of the most beautiful French words.
 It has a soft, sweet sound that is reminiscent of honey or sugar.
 When you hear it, it instantly fills you with a sense of warmth and sweetness.

-In French, douceur means "sweet," "nice," or "cute."
+In the French language, douceur means "sweet," "nice," or "cute."
 It can be used to describe people, places, things, or experiences.
 For example, you might say:

 Il est doux comme un miel.